-We’re halfway through the year, and there’s already been a handful of great logo redesigns in 2022.
-In this post, we’ll share some of our favorite logo updates of 2022 so far, plus design tips and insights on how to design your own logo.
+There have been a handful of great logo redesigns in 2022.
+In this post, we’ll share some of our favorite logo updates of 2022, plus design tips and insights on how to design your own logo.

-Right off the bat, there are a couple of clear design trends emerging this year.
+Right off the bat, there are a couple of clear logo design trends emerging this year.
 Think of these less as strict design guidelines and more design approaches.
-Here are the two trends we’re noticing more as the year goes on:
+Here are the two hottest logo design trends we’ve noticed in 2022:

 - Retro-vitalizing.
 Tons of companies are looking back to their roots to push forward into the future.
 With major brands trying to connect their new direction to their heritage and tell a more coherent story, expect to see more logo redesigns that playoff companies’ historical elements in subtle, or not-so-subtle ways.

 - Connected branding logos.
 Increasingly, brands are starting to think more intelligently about how their logo reflects and informs their wider brand identity.
 Expect to see a lot of visual elements from logos repeating themselves in brand applications like websites, apps, and advertisements.
 GSK and Minecraft’s new logos are a couple of great examples of this trend.